japiirainen/japiirainen.github.io/posts/papers-0.md

 ## My implementation

-I found the paper so interesting that I decided to implement the language described in it.
-I is fully open source, and can be found [here](https://github.com/japiirainen/fp).
+After reading the paper I decided to implement the language described in it.
+It is fully open source, and can be found [here](https://github.com/japiirainen/fp).
 The GitHub repo contains a bunch of examples, many of which are from the paper itself.
 I will leave a small taste of the style described by Backus here in case it will inspire you to read the paper.

 ```haskell
 {- Implementation of the Matrix Multiplication algorithm.